zubairriaz/packform-excersice/README.md

 ```

-### 1 - Create .env file at the root of the project with the following variables
+### 1 - There is a .env file at the root of the project with the following variables

 #### Config